JDN89/h2m/README.md

 ## TODO

-- [ ] rename peekCurrent, currPos, peekNext(). naming is confusing
+- [ ] rip out l.char and just use currPos() and just use currPos.
+See log 08/09/2025.
-- [ ] fix makeContentTokenTest.
-After making htmlToken the '>' doesn't get consumed and is still in l.char.
-Consume last char after making the token sounds better, so the nextToken is properly set for the next run! breakpoint in consumeTag()
+- [ ] fix regressionTest
 - [ ] fix anchor tag token not recognized
 - [ ] Get the content out of the h1 tag
 - [ ] create todos based on my comment of 21/08/2025